Plastic Injection Molding Technology: A Comprehensive Guide

 What is plastic injection molding?

-Plastic injection molding is a manufacturing technology for the mass-production of identical plastic parts with good tolerances.
-In injection molding, polymer granules are first melted and then injected under pressure into a mold, where the liquid plastic cools and solidifies.
+Plastic injection molding is a manufacturing technique used to mass-produce identical plastic parts with close tolerances.
+During the injection molding process, polymer pellets are first melted and then injected under pressure into a mold, where the liquid plastic cools and solidifies.
 The mold is usually made of metal and has a cavity that matches the shape and size of the desired part.
-The mold can also have multiple cavities to produce multiple parts at once.
+The mold can also have multiple cavities to produce multiple parts at a time.
 The mold is then opened and the part is ejected, either manually or automatically.

 How does plastic injection molding work?